-Because of the current global situation, travel guidelines change almost on a daily basis.
-Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.
+Because of the current global situation, travel guidelines can change overnight.
+Our friends at Booking.com created a website that lists detailed information on travel restrictions and guidelines around the world.

-Before planning a trip to Kuala Lumpur, be sure to check the Flatten the Curve website for information on travel restrictions to Malaysia.
+Before planning a trip to Kuala Lumpur, be sure to check Booking.com for information on travel restrictions to Malaysia.
 If you do decide to visit Kuala Lumpur, then you may want to seriously consider getting travel insurance with COVID coverage.